sacarlson/stellar_utility/multi-sign-server/readme.md

 #Multi Sign Server  also know as mss-server for short

-The mss-server now also has a websocket feature that performs the same actions using the same JSON formated strings as the original mss-server did plus now more only using a websocket instead of an http connected server.
-The websocket advantage is that the websocket client can now continue to be connected and get feedback of the current status of the transaction in realtime that in ruby can be driven with the EM eventmanager to triger function on transaction events as shown in the client_signer examples also contained here. to do a full run of the example multi sign sesion you can run each of the samples in a different terminal window to allow seeing the events unfold. in this sequence: start the server: multi-sign-server.rb

-create and account and submit it to the mss server: create_account_for_mss.rb

-sumit a new transaction on the account created above and submits or publish it to the mss server: submit_transaction_to_mss.rb

-example signer A picks up the transaction from the mss-server and signs it  and publishes it's signature with the mss-server client_signerA_test.rb

-example signer B picks up the transaction and also signs it and publishes the final needed signature to the mss server client_signerB_test.rb

-after the last of these example programs is run the mss-server will combine the signatures of all the signers and submits the transaction to the stellar.org network for validation.

-### We have also created a test web client that utilises the websocket of mss-server for people to experment with and to server as an example.
- The client provide a box to send raw JSON with a send button.
-The text JSON results are then seen at the bottom.
- It also contains a list of some examples of some of the common usage functions with param values already contained to try.
- This can be seen sometimes (not stable site just adsl connected home computer) at http://zipperhead.ddns.net/example_mss_server_actions.html.
-The code for this is also in this github distribution for you to see and try.
-The present server is also run on the unstable site so don't always expect a responce.

-#More details of the operations and transaction format of the mss-server is described bellow.  note bellow was originaly writen for the  multi-sign-server
-so some filenames may not match, but the format basicly the same, only the lower level communication protocol has changed. at the end of this readme contains the details for install setup and running of the server
+## What is it?

-multi-sign-server.rb is a JSON formated API server for the stellar.org networks new stellar-core. it was originaly created to allow the publishing of multi sign transaction and provide a point of collection for the signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network
+multi-sign-server.rb is a JSON formated curl based API server for the stellar.org networks new stellar-core. some look at the mss-server as a mini-horizon to allow performing transactions on a remote stellar-core.
+With all the function it has you might think it's big but it is really only 127kb of my code not counting the added 3rd party and Stellar.org lib support used in it.

+## What can it do?
-The mss-server can now also do most stellar network database lookup function of getting account balance, buy sell offers, tx result history and now most any data in the stellar database can now be obtained from the mss-server api interface. also the basic function of sending tx blobs and other functions that are normaly done through the horizon server API can also be performed on the mss-server.  as the secondary goal of mss-server is to make it posible to do most anything you can do with a localcore on site over the mss-server API instead of running one localy by making almost all the steller-core database values accesable over the API.
+The mss-server can do most any stellar lib function or network transaction including , create key sets, create accounts, send assets from one account to another, change account option settings and signers.
+It also provides an interface to all the contents of a local stellar-core database to access account asset balances, transaction history and status searches for accounts and memo contents, present buy sell orderbook sorted price searches and much more.
+Any data in a local stellar database can now be obtained from the mss-server API interface.
+The basic function of sending tx base64 blobs and other functions that are normaly done through the horizon server API can also be performed on the mss-server to also provide secure transaction interface.
+The secondary goal of mss-server outside of multi sign support is to make it posible to do most anything you can do with a local stellar-core on site over the mss-server API from a remote location instead of running one locally by making all the steller-core database values accesable over the API.
+The mss-server also runs in a horizon mode without need for a local stellar-core but in this mode not all functions of database search are active.

-#The mss-server json action commands and format
+#The mss-server json action command set and format

-An example of a basic JSON formated string that is sent to the mss-server looks like this {"action":"create_keys"}
+An example of a basic JSON formated string that is posted to the mss-server looks like this {"action":"create_keys"}

-In this case the "action" code is create_keys that needs no added veribles to perform the action of sending this transaction to the mss-server to get a responce returned that will also be in JSON format.
+In this case the "action" code is "create_keys" that needs no added veribles to perform the action of sending this transaction to the mss-server to get a responce returned that will also be in JSON format.

 example if used with curl when used in post mode: